Sports court upholds soccer bans on Russian teams

 CAS upheld decisions by UEFA and FIFA which excluded Russian national teams and clubs following Russia’s invasion of Ukraine.

-The ruling added that UEFA and FIFA did not exceed their authority while dealing with “unforeseen and unprecedented circumstances.”
+Russia was already excluded from men’s World Cup qualifying and the women’s European Championship.
+Its clubs won’t feature in competitions like the Champions League in 2022-23.

-CAS said it was unfortunate that the decisions of UEFA and FIFA as a result of the invasion were having “such an adverse effect” on Russian football.

-“But those effects were, in the panel’s view, offset by the need for the secure and orderly conduct of football events for the rest of the world,” CAS ruled.
+”The panel finds it unfortunate that the current military operations in Ukraine, for which Russian football teams, clubs, and players have themselves no responsibility, had, by reason of the decisions of FIFA and UEFA, such an adverse effect on them and Russian football generally, but those effects were, in the panel’s view, offset by the need for the secure and orderly conduct of football events for the rest of the world,” CAS ruled.

-Russia had been excluded this year from men’s World Cup qualifying and the Women’s European Championship, and its clubs withdrawn from European competitions.
+The ruling adds that FIFA and UEFA did not exceed their authority while dealing with ”unforeseen and unprecedented circumstances.”

-The latest ruling by CAS leaves national champion Zenit St. Petersburg out of the Champions League group stage.
-Sochi will be left out of the Champions League third qualifying round draw, scheduled for Monday.
-If Russian teams had been allowed to take part, it wasn’t clear where their home games could be hosted or even if their opponents would host them.
+The decision leaves national champion Zenit St. Petersburg out of the Champions League group stage.
+Another Russian team, Sochi, will be left out of the Champions League third qualifying round draw, scheduled for Monday.
+If Russian had been allowed to take part, it wasn’t clear where their home games could be hosted or if Ukrainian clubs would boycott.

 Among those benefiting from the decision is Ukrainian club Shakhtar Donetsk.
 Russia’s exclusion means it keeps a place in the Champions League group stage as the team from the next highest-ranked country.
 Shakhtar has not played in its home city of Donetsk in eastern Ukraine since the area was taken over by Russia-backed separatists in 2014.